 The programme structure incorporates a balance of learning experiences in University and schools.
 You will develop discrete subject knowledge, understanding and skills across the full range of core subjects, PE, RE and computing, alongside foundation subjects.
 Professional Studies underpin the pedagogy and practice of being a teacher, including themes of managing behaviour for learning, SEND, lesson planning for progression and working with children in challenging circumstances.

 Modules for Masters support your development across all areas.

 The PGCE Primary course demands engagement, commitment, participation and self-motivated study.
 Strong academic support is readily available from course tutors.

-The course runs over three school terms from early September to early July, with University based sessions five days a week and 120 days school -centred learning in partnership placements.
+The course runs over three school terms from early September to early July, with University campus and online sessions five days a week and school -centred learning in partnership placements.
 The typical day at University starts at 9am and finishes at 4pm or 6pm.

 An optional additional 30 Masters credits can be undertaken through our Masters Summer School prior to starting your NQT year.